catwell/www.warp10.io/reference/functions/function_BIN2.md

 category: reference
 ---

-The `->BIN` function decode a nibary string into a bytes array.
+The `->BIN` function decode a binary string into a bytes array.

 ## Example ##